-made unless they open up the government."
-Friday's White House meeting with Trump included eight congressional leaders-the top two Democrats and Republicans of both chambers.
+Success stories, ranging from Sartori, which in recent years upgraded its cheese-making abilities here, and Hydratight, which expanded and brought in manufactur-ing lines from elsewhere, to Volm Companies and Fresh Tooh which emethy emerged made unless they open up the government."
+Friday's White House meeting with Trump included eight congressional leaders- the top two Democrats and Republicans of both cham-bers.
 People familiar with the session but not authorized to speak publicly described Trump as holding forth at length on a range of subjects but said he made clear he was but said he made clear he was firm in his demand for \$5.6 billion in wall funding and in rejecting the Democrats' request to reopen the govern-ment.

-ment.
-Trump confirmed that he Trump confirmed that he privately told Democrats the shutdown could drag on for months or years, though he said he hoped it wouldn't last that long.
+Trump confirmed that he privately told Democrats the shutdown could drag on for months or years, though he said he hoped it wouldn't last that long.
 Said Trump: "I hope it doesn't go on even beyond a few more days."